nxp-imx/oem-prov-app/Documentation/user_guide.md

 ### Mode specific details
 #### Provisioning via proxy
 * Assets are tied to the device UUID
 * The application does not need to know the mode explicitly, but setting ```provisioning: individual``` in the config file enables stricter validation and early error detection.
+If ```individual``` provisioning is set in the configuration file, the application will give an error if it finds the OEM key.

 #### Product based provisioning